-Matthew joined BuroHappold in 1999, working initially in Bath before moving to Scotland to head up our structural engineering team in North Europe.
-Over a ten year period Matthew built a team of structural and civil engineers in Glasgow, Edinburgh, Belfast and Copenhagen, working on major projects including Edinburgh University Potterrow, Edinburghs Telford College new Campus; National Museum of Liverpool; Syddansk University Alsion Campus; Danish National Opera House; and the headquarters of the Loch Lomond and Trossachs National Park.
+Matthew joined BuroHappold in 1999, and over a ten year period built a team of structural and civil engineers in Glasgow, Edinburgh, Belfast and Copenhagen.
+As Director responsible for our Edinburgh and Copenhagen offices, he worked on a number of landmark projects including Edinburgh University Potterrow; Royal Commonwealth Pool redevelopment; new National Museum of Liverpool; Syddansk University Alsion Campus; Danish National Opera House; and the Royal Botanic Gardens John Hope Gateway.

 In 2009 Matthew moved to Hong Kong and then Beijing, establishing our Chinese business.
 Major projects included the West Kowloon Terminus of the Express Rail link in Kowloon; Xiqu Chinese Opera House; Youth Olympic Centre, Nanjing; W Town Biomes, Beijing; and the Beijing New Airport.

 In 2016 Matthew returned to UK and now works in our London office, focused on Architecturally led projects such as the Monroe Blocks mixed use development in Detroit; Bristol University Library; and the Ras Al Khaimah National Museum.